antonstrodthoff/Schrodinger-Equation-1D/Sphinx Documentation/source/index.rst

 and the expected values of the location of the particle.
 The right diagram contains the uncertainty in postition of the particle.

+The files test_potential*.py in the main directory are only for testing.
+The necessary reference data is loaded from the folders test_potentials/test_results*_reference/.

 Code
 ^^^^
 .. toctree::